Vektor CP1

-The Vektor СР1 is a semi-automatic pistol that was made in South Africa by Lyttleton Engineering Works (LIW) now Denel Land Systems, from 1996 to 2001.
+The Vektor СР1 is a semi-automatic pistol that was made in South Africa by Lyttleton Engineering Works (LIW) which was a division of Denel SOC, now Denel Land Systems, from 1996 to 2001.

 Design

 The CP1 pistol was intended as a concealed carry weapon for law enforcement and civilian use.
 It has an unusual, streamlined design with a polymer frame and an even more unusual safety, located at the front of the trigger-guard.

 In several reviews it was characterized as being a radically designed gun that looks like something straight out of a science fiction movie.
 These reviews stated that it has no sharp edges, and is about as "snag-proof" as any combat gun can ever be, and because of its design it is a surprisingly comfortable gun to shoot, which makes it feel very ergonomic.

 The pistol originally sold in the United States for a retail price of approximately $400.
-The pistol was marketed in Italy, where it was chambered for the 9×21mm IMI cartridge.
+In Italy the pistol was chambered for the 9×21mm IMI cartridge.

 The CP1 uses a gas-delayed blowback action with a gas cylinder located below the barrel.
 The trigger is a single action, internal hammer.

 A manual safety is located at the front of the trigger guard.
 To set on Safe, the button must be pressed rearward from the front; to set on Fire, the button must be pressed forward from inside the trigger guard.

 The pistol is fitted with an automated trigger safety.
 Magazines are double stack; 10 & 12-round magazines are flush fit with the bottom of the grip, 13-round magazines have extended finger rests at the bottom.

 LIW was developing a .40 S&W caliber version of the CP1, to be known as the CP1N.
 It is unknown if the CP1N was ever actually produced.

 Recall

-In October 2000 a recall notice was issued for the Vektor CP1, because a small percentage of them had issues with the internal safety mechanisms and, when dropped, could accidentally fire.
-The recall states that the loaded gun can discharge if bumped or dropped.
-Information accompanying recall notices stated that the gun should not be loaded under any circumstances; although some firearms experts and enthusiasts may deem such recall as unnecessary for the mentioned defect, Denel probably took such steps to prevent any accident that may result in a lawsuit, as the primary export market of the Vektor CP1 pistol was the United States.